Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Introduction

-Here, we present an ML approach with unprecedented capabilities of high-resolution 4D spatial-temporal modeling of pressure buildup and gas saturation for realistic carbon dioxide storage projects.
-We integrate the FNO architecture with the LGR modeling approach to obtain a Nested Fourier Neural Operator (Nested FNO) architecture.
-As shown in Figure~\ref{fig:model_flow}, five levels of FNOs are used to predict outputs in five levels of grid refinements; each coarser-level model's output is used as the finer-level model's input.
-This nested approach vastly reduces the computational cost needed during data collection and overcomes the memory constraints in model training.
-For instance, Nested FNO only needs less than 2,500 training data at the coarsest resolution (level 0) and about 6,000 samples for the finer levels (1-4).
-Despite the small training size, Nested FNO generalizes well to large problem dimensions with millions of cells.
-The spatial resolutions provided by Nested FNO are finer than most current simulations run with existing numerical models (e.g., Sleipner benchmark model~\cite{sleipnerdata} and Decatur model~\cite{decaturdata}).
-Nested FNO provides 700,000 times speedup.
-The fast inference enables rigorous probabilistic assessments for maximum pressure buildup and carbon dioxide plume footprint.
-Such assessments are important for decisions on injection design and land lease acquisition.
-Running such assessments take nearly two years with traditional simulators, and it took only 2.8 seconds with the Nested FNO model.
+Here we present a machine learning framework with an unprecedented capability of high-resolution dynamic 3D modeling for basin-scale CO$_2$ storage.
+We integrate the FNO machine learning architecture with a semi-adaptive LGR modeling approach for numerical simulation and present the Nested Fourier Neural Operator (Nested FNO) architecture.
+As shown in Figure~\ref{fig:model_flow}, five levels of FNOs are used to predict flow responses in five different resolutions.
+This approach vastly reduces the computational cost needed during data collection as well as overcomes the memory constraints in model training.
+Using this approach, our prediction resolution exceeds many benchmark CO$_2$ storage simulations run with existing numerical models, such as Sleipner benchmark model~\cite{sleipnerdata} and Decatur model~\cite{decaturdata}.
+Meanwhile, Nested FNO only needs less than 2,500 training data at the coarsest resolution and about 6,000 samples for the finer resolutions.
+Despite the small training size, it generalizes well to the large problem dimension with millions of cells and a diverse collection of practical input variables.

+In addition, Nested FNO offers \textit{real time} forecasts, where the inference speed is 700,000 times faster compared to the state-of-the-art numerical solver.
+The fast inference enables many critical tasks for CCS decision-making that were prohibitively expensive.
+For example, we present a rigorous probabilistic assessment for maximum pressure buildup and CO$_2$ plume footprint.
+Such assessment can reduce uncertainties in capacity estimation and injection designs~\cite{NationalAcademiesofSciencesEngineering2018}; however, it would have taken nearly two years with numerical simulators.
+Using Nested FNO, this assessment took only 2.8 seconds.
+These high-quality real-time predictions can greatly improve our ability to develop safe and effective CCS projects.